linka-cloud/d2vm/docs/content/reference/d2vm_build.md

       --network-manager string     Network manager to use for the image: none, netplan, ifupdown -o, --output string              The output image, the extension determine the image format, raw will be used if none.
 Supported formats: qcow2 qed raw vdi vhd vmdk (default "disk0.qcow2")
-  -p, --password string            Root user password (default "root") -s, --size string                The output image size (default "10G")
+  -p, --password string            Root user password (default "root")
+      --raw                        Just convert the container to virtual machine image without installing anything more -s, --size string                The output image size (default "10G")
 ```